Lvl3Mage/CameraManagement2D/README.md

 - _url:_ `https://registry.npmjs.org`

 Add the package to your Unity project by importing the `com.lvl3Mage.cameramanagement` package.
+## Documentation
+The documentation for the CameraManagement package can be found [here](https://lvl3mage.github.io/CameraManagement/).

 ## Author
 Lvl3Mage - [GitHub](https://github.com/Lvl3Mage)